by A. Orange

 Step One is a setup for surrender to the cult.
 Since you are powerless over alcohol, you will need somebody or something else (like a sponsor) to be your keeper, and take care of you, and tell you what to do, to keep you from drinking.
 This step encourages dependence on the cult instead of self-reliance; incompetence and failure instead of competence and success.

-Prof. Margaret Thaler Singer considered inducing a sense of powerlessness and guilt to be one of the five essential conditions for an effective mind-control, or "brainwashing", program.
-This step, and the next two, where you confess that you are insane, and then surrender to "Something greater than yourself", do a fine job of inducing a sense of powerlessness.
+Prof. Margaret Thaler Singer considered inducing a sense of powerlessness, guilt, and dependency to be one of the five essential conditions for an effective mind-control, or "brainwashing", program.
+This step, and the next two, where you confess that you are insane, and then surrender to "Something greater than yourself", do a fine job of inducing a sense of powerlessness and dependency.
 And then the following steps, Steps Four through Ten, induce plenty of guilt.

 I'm not insane, so I don't need to be restored to sanity.
 Besides, I know enough about Buchmanism to know what this line is really saying.
 Frank Buchman and his cult believed that everyone in the world was "defeated by sin", and was "insane", except for Frank and his boys, of course.
 The only way to regain sanity, Frank said, was to "surrender yourself to God-control", which really meant "surrender yourself to Frank-control."
 No thanks.